Spaceborne-PCMs/Spaceborne-PCMs.github.io/keywordsurvey.md

 The same keyword search and frequency-listing method above can be repeated for [_Nature_](https://www.nature.com/srep/) and [_Science Magazine_ paper search services](https://advances.sciencemag.org/).
 The idea of choosing _Nature_ and  _Science Magazine_ is that papers accepted by those organizations are more broadly and generally positioned than by IEEE or OSA.
 Thus, checking the keywords in _Nature_ or  _Science Magazine_ might produce trend estimations beyond the bounds of electronics or optics applications that were checked in the previous section.

 One unfortunate problem with the _Nature_ and  _Science Magazine_ paper search services is that the search results do not provide the keyword information selected by the authors.
-As a second-best measure, the paper titles are separated into words instead and their word frequencies are counted to check the trend.
+As a second-best measure, the paper titles were separated into words instead and their word frequencies were counted to check the trend.
 For example, a paper with the title “A map for phase-change materials” generates a word list of “A, map, for, phase-change, materials”.
 Insignificant words such as a, the, for, and so on are taken out later manually.
 The same title-breaking step is repeated for other searched paper titles and the frequencies of each word are counted.

-For _Nature_ paper archive, a total of 370 results are generated with the search word “phase change material.”
-The publication time period is bounded from 2004 to 2019.
+For _Nature_ paper archive, a total of 370 results were generated with the search word “phase change material.”
+The publication time period was bounded from 2004 to 2019.
 Table 2 shows the first 30 words with the frequency counts sorted in a descending order.
 While the word listing on the left are not specific as was in Table 1 where the author-selected keywords are counted, it still shows frequently used words from the paper titles.

 In contrast with _Nature_ paper archive search, search for  _Science Magazine_ paper archives generated only 33 results.
-Since this number of articles can be placed in the manual analysis, the word counting of the paper titles are omitted for the  _Science Magazine_ articles.
+Since this number of articles can be placed in the manual analysis, the word counting of the paper titles were omitted for the  _Science Magazine_ articles.

 | **Word (_Nature_)** | **Count** |
 | ------------------ | ---------- |